gromacs/gromacs/docs/user-guide/mdp-options.rst

       automatically set based on :mdp:`verlet-buffer-tolerance`,
       unless this is set to -1, in which case :mdp:`rlist` will be used.
-This option has an explicit, exact cut-off at :mdp:`rvdw` equal to :mdp:`rcoulomb`.
-Currently only cut-off,
-      reaction-field, PME electrostatics and plain LJ are supported.
+This option has an explicit, exact cut-off at :mdp:`rvdw` equal to :mdp:`rcoulomb`, unless PME or Ewald is used, in which case :mdp:`rcoulomb` > :mdp:`rvdw` is allowed.
+Currently only cut-off, reaction-field, PME or Ewald electrostatics and plain LJ are supported.
 Some :ref:`gmx mdrun` functionality is not yet supported with the :mdp:`Verlet` scheme, but :ref:`gmx grompp` checks for this.
 Native GPU acceleration is only supported with :mdp:`Verlet`.
 With GPU-accelerated PME or with separate PME